Laureesh/.CodingClasses/[ITEC 3860] Software Dev/SoftDev - MiniGame2/README.txt

 //                   - For Key or Misc: leave blank if not applicable.

 ========== Puzzles Text File Format ==========
-// Each line in puzzles.txt is split into 7 parts, separated by "|" (vertical bar symbol):
+// Each line in puzzles.txt is split into 7 parts, separated by vertical bar symbol:
 <puzzleID>|<puzzleQuestion>|<puzzleAnswer>|<puzzlePassMessage>|<puzzleFailMessage>|<puzzleAttempts>|<puzzleFlag>

-// <puzzleID>           Unique number assigned to each puzzle (must start with "P").
+// <puzzleID>           Unique number assigned to each puzzle (must start with P).
 // <puzzleQuestion>     The question or challenge presented to the player.
 // <puzzleAnswer>       The correct answer to solve the puzzle.
 // <puzzlePassMessage>  Message shown when the player solves the puzzle correctly.